UniFormal/MMT/lfcatalog/trunk/readme.txt

  getChildren     ? uri=                 print the children of the entity given by URI getPosition  ?    uri=                 print the file and position within file of the entity
                                         given by URI
+ getPositionInHeader ? uri=             print, in the HTTP header, the file and position within
- getOmdoc     ?    url=                 print the Omdoc skeleton of the document given by its
+                                        file of the entity given by URI getOmdoc     ?    url=                 print the Omdoc skeleton of the document given by its disk address getNSIntroduced ? url=                 print the namespaces introduced by the document given by
-                                        disk address
- getNSIntroduced ? url=                 print the namespaces introduced by the document given by